 - Click DEVICE. - Select VMS Type from the drop-down to connect to a VMS system.
-Default is ONVIF H.264. - If connecting directly to SureView Immix and set Hostname for Motion On and Motion Off Event Servers
+Default is ONVIF H.264. - For instructions to connect your supported video monitoring system, visit https://portal.sightlogix.com/help/vms-and-ptz-integrations

 This completes installation of the SightSensor camera for the most common settings.